johnsonjh/dps8m-proxy/README.md

-If you have existing [OpenSSH](https://www.openssh.com/) Ed25519 or RSA host keys that you want to use with the proxy, you’ll need to convert those keys to standard PEM format. **NB**: These instructions *do not* include specific instructions for safe handling of key file permissions—we assume you know what you’re doing!
+If you have existing [OpenSSH](https://www.openssh.com/) Ed25519 or RSA host keys that you want to use with the proxy, you’ll need to convert those keys to standard PEM format.

+**NB**: These instructions *do not* include any specific details for safe handling of key file permissions—we assume you know what you’re doing!

 1. Make a *copy* the key files you wish to convert.
 Be aware that these copies will be *overwritten* in the conversion process: